ansys/pyensight/doc/source/calc_functions.rst

 Computes a scalar variable that is the second eigenvalue (or :math:`{\lambda }_{2}`) of the second invariant (or Q-criterion) of the velocity gradient tensor.
 Vortex shells can then be visualized as an iso-surface of :math:`{\lambda }_{2}` = 0.
-Here is how the inputs to this function are calulated:
+Here is how the inputs to this function are calculated:

 First calculate the three components of velocity: